Benefits of Membership

 THERE ARE TWO TYPES OF RETIREMENT BENEFIT FUNDS

 Defined Benefit Pension Fund

 The United Scenic Artists Pension Fund is a “defined benefit” fund.
 The Fund operates on employer contributions made on behalf of individuals working under a Union agreement.
 The language of the agreement determines the amount contributed and the rules of the Fund determine the eventual benefit.
 The assets of this Fund are invested by the Board of Trustees, made up of equal numbers of Union and Employer appointed members, with the advice of investment professionals.
 All monies contributed belong to the Fund and qualified vested participants receive a defined pension benefit at retirement.
 A participant who becomes “vested” by accruing 5 or more vesting service years will receive a pension when they reach retirement age.
 The monthly pension amount will be guaranteed for as long as you live.
-The actual amount of your pension is calculated with a combination of “years of service” credits and an additional percentage multiplier based on every dollar that goes into the fund on your behalf during qualifying years in your career.
+The actual amount of your pension is calculated with a combination of “years of service” credits and an additional percentage multiplier based on contributions made to the fund on your behalf during qualifying years in your career.
 This multiplier creates the majority of your pension and the more you work the higher your eventual monthly pension will be.

 All participants receive a yearly estimate of their eventual pension amount from the Fund office.
 A participant can also view their estimated pension and contribution history online.
 The Fund is separate and distinct from the Union office.

 United Scenic Artists 401k Plan

 In this type of fund the Union Agreement defines the contribution going into the fund, but not the eventual benefit you receive.
 The amount of money in your USA829 401k or IATSE Annuity account when you retire, will depend on a combination of the amount of money that goes in and the choices you make among the possible investment funds.
 Two people with exactly the same earnings record can end with very different amounts in their account.